actris/data-management-plan/DMP/initial-DMP.md

 #### Data utility

+According to [IPCC AR5](https://www.ipcc.ch/site/assets/uploads/2018/02/SYR_AR5_FINAL_full.pdf), aerosol particles in the atmosphere are the most prominent source of uncertainty of climate predictions.
+Depending on their properties, they can have a warming as well as cooling effect on climate by scattering and absorbing solar radiation, and they can extend brightness and lifetime of clouds.
+Volatile organic compunds (VOCs) are one source of precursors for aerosol particles by forming condensable vapours during oxidation and decay in the atmosphere.
+By interaction with nitrogen oxides (NO_x), themselves a pollutant emitted by combustion, decaying VOCs form ozone (O_3), another pollutant.
+All of these, particulate matter, VOCs, NO_x, and ozone, have adverse effects on human health.
+Data on concentrations and properties of these compounds stored in the ACTRIS DC In Situ unit address all of the named effects:
+* **In Situ** data feed into the IPCC assessment reports in order to quantify and reduce the uncertainty of climate change.
+* **In Situ** data are the basis of national and international assessment reports of air quality.
+* **In Situ** data feed into and validate operational air quality prediction products, e.g. by Copernicus.

 #### Outline of data life cycle (workflow and workflow diagram)
 Detail on the data life cycle and workflow (workflow diagrams for data production) for in situ observations can be found in [*Appendix 3: ACTRIS in situ aerosol, cloud and trace gas data lifecycle and workflow (draft)*](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-3-actris-in-situ-data-centre-unit-in-situ-data-life-cycle-and-workflow-diagram).

 ### 3.2 ACTRIS Aerosol remote sensing data centre unit (ARES)